sejalgupta/passwordRequirements/README.md

 #Condition 2: There must be atleast one digit in the password
 #Condition 3: There must be atleast one punctuation
 #Condition 4: The word "password" must not be in the password
-#Condition 5: Password but be greater than 7 characters and less than 31 characters
+#Condition 5: Password length must be greater than 7 characters and less than 31 characters